Li Ying (prince): During Emperor Xuanzong's reign

 In 712, Emperor Ruizong passed the throne to Li Longji, who took the throne as Emperor Xuanzong.
 Li Siqian's title was upgraded to Prince of Ying.
 At this point, Consort Zhao was Emperor Xuanzong's favorite concubine, and he gave high official offices to her father Zhao Yuanli (趙元禮) and brother Zhao Changnu (趙常奴).
 Further, in 715, he created Li Siqian crown prince, even though Li Siqian was not his eldest son.
 (Emperor Xuanzong's eldest son Li Sizhi was alive, but his face might have already been badly injured, which was considered unfit for an emperor and might be the reason that he was never created crown prince.)

-In 719, Li Siqian ceremonially took on adult clothing, and a ceremony was held at the imperial university to commemorate the start of his formal studies, with the official Chu Wuliang (褚無量) presiding.
+In 719, Li Siqian ceremonially donned adult clothing, and a ceremony was held at the imperial university to commemorate the beginning of his formal studies, with the official Chu Wuliang (褚無量) presiding.

 Meanwhile, over the years, another concubine of Emperor Xuanzong's, Consort Wu gained great favor, and Empress Wang lost favor.
 In 724, Empress Wang's brother Wang Shouyi (王守一) was discovered to have used magic to try to regain favor for Empress Wang.
 Empress Wang was deposed and died soon thereafter, and Wang Shouyi was forced to commit suicide.
-Emperor Xuanzong considered creating Consort Wu empress, but eventually did not do so due to official opposition based on two grounds—that Consort Wu was of the family of Emperor Xuanzong's powerful grandmother Wu Zetian, who seized the throne herself for over a decade as "emperor" and interrupted the Tang Dynasty, and that Consort Wu was not Li Siqian's mother and therefore might seek to endanger Li Siqian.
+Emperor Xuanzong considered creating Consort Wu empress, but eventually did not do so due to official opposition based on two grounds—that Consort Wu was of the family of Emperor Xuanzong's powerful grandmother Wu Zetian, who seized the throne herself for over a decade as "emperor" and interrupted the Tang dynasty, and that Consort Wu was not Li Siqian's mother and therefore might seek to endanger Li Siqian.
 Still, Consort Wu's son Li Qing (李清) the Prince of Shou became Emperor Xuanzong's favorite son, and Li Siqian began to lose favor.

 In 725, Li Siqian's name was changed to Li Hong.

 In 726, Li Hong's mother Consort Zhao died.

 In 728, Emperor Xuanzong decreed a search among officials' daughters who could be the wife to Li Hong, and eventually selected the daughter of Xue Tao (薛縚) the deputy minister of ceremonies, to be Li Hong's wife and crown princess.

 Meanwhile, Consort Wu had designs to have Li Qing, whose name was by then changed to Li Mao (李瑁), named crown prince.
 She and the official Li Linfu entered into an alliance, where Li Linfu agreed to help her to have Li Mao created crown prince, while she recommended Li Linfu to be chancellor.
 Li Linfu became chancellor in 734, and thereafter began to lobby on Li Mao's behalf.